incursa/generators/docs/schemas/README.md

-# Bravillian Code Generator JSON Schemas
+# Bravellian Code Generator JSON Schemas

-This directory contains JSON Schema files for validating definition files used with the Bravillian Code Generator CLI tool.
+This directory contains JSON Schema files for validating definition files used with the Bravellian Code Generator CLI tool.

 ## Available Schemas